-Dr Chris Wallace is a Research Fellow (ARC DECRA) at the National Centre of Biography, School of History, ANU.
+Dr Chris Wallace is a Research Fellow (ARC DECRA) at the School of History, ANU.

 Her DECRA project concerns diplomatic interventions and practices in pursuit of ‘smart power’ results, explored from a present in which ‘hard power’ military intervention is often a disproportionately large, reflex response to global security threats.
 It focuses on Australian Minister Richard Gardiner 'Dick' Casey and his wife Maie Casey who served from 1940-42 in Washington, Australia's first independent diplomatic mission, and their press aide Patricia 'Pat' Jarrett who served there 1940-1.
 The project maps that campaign and the interpersonal diplomacy underpinning it, incorporating a range of perspectives not so far dealt with in the existing historiography.